 Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 1.
-What equalities information is routinely collected from people currently using the service or affected by the policy?
-If this is a new service proposal what data do you have on proposed service user groups.
-Please note any barriers to collecting this data in your submitted evidence and an explanation for any protected characteristic data omitted.
-A sexual health service collects service user data covering all 9 protected characteristics to enable them to monitor patterns of use.
-Limited equality information is currently available, although noted that this is an Older People's service and for people with alzheimers.
-Current data collected refers to service user numbers, feedback and to inform service design Service users will access alternative provision, through existing framework providers or directly provided Older Adult building based Day Services.
-Equality data monitoring has been built into commissioning contract management and reported on a 6 monthly basis.
-1 Example Service Evidence Provided Possible negative impact and Additional
+What equalities inform is routinely collected f people currently using service or affected by policy?
+If this is a new service proposal what do you have on propo service user groups. note any barriers to collecting this data in submitted evidence ar explanation for any protected characterist data omitted. from collects service user g the data covering all 9 the protected w characteristics to enable data them to monitor patterns sed of use.
+Please your nd an I teedback and to inform service design Equality data monitoring has been built into commissioning contract management and reported on a 6 monthly basis.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 2.
+Please provide details of A physical activity Data is used to "redesign" services where appropriate e.g.

-Mitigating Action Required 2. how data captured has been/will be used to inform policy content or service design.
+OFFICIAL how data captured has been/will be used to inform policy content or service design.
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation A physical activity programme for people with long term conditions reviewed service user data and found very low uptake by BME (Black and Minority Ethnic) people.
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
+4) Not applicable programme for people with long term conditions reviewed service user data and found very low uptake by BME (Black and Minority Ethnic) people.
 Engagement activity found promotional material for the interventions was not representative.
 As a result an adapted range of materials were introduced with ongoing monitoring of uptake.
-(Due regard promoting equality of opportunity) Data is used to "redesign" services where appropriate e.g. Alzheimers Scotland tailored their service to meet service user needs following the covid pandemic where there was a need for smaller groups and social distancing.
-This was to ensure that services continued to meet service users needs.
-Service users will access alternative provision, through existing framework providers or directly provided building based Day Services for older adults.
-Equality data monitoring has been built into commissioning contract management and reported on a 6 monthly basis.
-Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 3. groups to the service or Policy?
-Looked after and accommodated care services reviewed a range of research evidence to help promote a more inclusive care environment.
-Research suggested that young Alzheimers Scotland submitted a proposal to reconfigure the service as they highlighted for some time, the current over 65's day care service has been both underutilised and financially unviable.
-Following this the commissioning team undertook a scoping exercise to consider their proposal,
+(Due regard promoting equality of opportunity) Alzheimers tailored their service to meet service user needs following the covid pandemic where there was a need for smaller groups and social distancing.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 3.
+How have you applied learning from research evidence about the experience of equality groups to the service or Policy?
+Your evidence should show which of the 3 parts of the Looked after and accommodated care services reviewed a range of research evidence to help promote a more inclusive care environment.
+Research suggested that young LGBT+ people had a Alzheimers Scotland submitted a proposal to reconfigure the service as they highlighted for some time, the current over 65's day care service has been both underutilised and financially unviable.
+Following this the commissioning team undertook a scoping exercise to consider their proposal, alternative provision and the needs of the service users and if these needs could be met by existing in house day care provision or via other framework providers that there are